aminmarashi/blog-old/posts/programming_is_cool.md

 Can anyone learn how to program?
 Absolutely.
 Why won't they?
 Maybe it's just a matter of time.
-Already many teenagers learn how to program in their high school or even before, and programming languages evolve to meet the needs of its users.
+Already many teenagers learn how to program in their high school or even before, and programming languages evolve to be more accessible and more capable.

-It's not even very hard to imagine to one day seeing a machine programming another machine.
+It's not even very hard to imagine, one day a machine programs another machine.

 #### Then programming is not a superpower?